petrum01/Capstone_project_object_detection/README.md

 I found many advantages in using Tensorflow Object Detection API, the most important one being the possibility to train multiple models quickly, and to find which one suits best to my needs in a limited timeframe.

-I forked the Tensorflow repo on github and added some code perform training, evaluation, and inference.
+I forked the Tensorflow repo on github and added some code to perform training, evaluation, and inference.
 I will link to the code I wrote in this readme.

 ### Choosing the architecture of the net